Lessons from the audits of CPD records

 “… planning my CPD activities was helpful and as a result I believe I took a more targeted approach to selecting my CPD activities…”

-The Costs Lawyers who had not kept a written record of CPD planning, objectives, activity and evaluation (3 in the 2021 records and 2 in the 2022 records), were asked to submit objectives for the new practising year, and some will be/were also be audited again the following year.
+Costs Lawyers who had not kept a written record of CPD planning, objectives, activity and evaluation, were asked to submit objectives for the new practising year, and/or be also be audited again the following year.

 3. Be specific in setting CPD objectives